wdsouth91/folklore-archive/archive/categories/places/Devils Lake Michigan.md

 There is an underwater cavern in the lake.
 This area has not been extensively explored but might be a sort of underwater spring.[^2].

-There have been some rumors of lake monsters that originate from within this underwater cave/cavern and that this was the *devil* from the aforementioned story that dragged the young native princess off. [^Source needed].
+There have been some rumors of lake monsters that originate from within this underwater cave/cavern and that this was the *devil* from the aforementioned story that dragged the young native princess off. [^Source].

 ---